pittcsc/Documents/Constitution.md

 ## XIX) Meetings

-The organization MUST determine how regular meetings are scheduled and specify who may attend the meeting.
-Quorum requirements MUST be determined to officially conduct and approve the business of the organization.
-In addition, you MUST state how and by whom special meetings can be called and what kind of notice is required.
-Lastly, the chairperson MUST be specified along with the powers of the chair and Rules of Order for meetings.
+Meetings will be held once a week in order to provide time for networking and group project work.
+Additionally, there will be biweekly presentations given about topics that are relevant to the education to the members of the group.
+At least one quarter of the group must be present to officially conduct the business of the club.
+Special meetings can be called by the President or Vice President, given that the body of the club is given at least 5 days notice of the change.
+The President will take on the responsibilities of the Chairperson, and will be responsible for running group meetings, including but not limited to introducing and interviewing guests, initiating group work and networking time, giving information about upcoming opportunities for computer science students, and discussing current events in the technological community.

 ## XX) Finances

-The budget policies and procedures and the authority to spend the money of the organization MUST be defined along with any limitations on how the funds can be spent.
-This statement MUST follow. “ The organization will not maintain an outside bank account if it receives funding from SGB.”
+Group funds will only be spent to provide enhancement to the education of the club members, including but not limited to helping to offset the costs of attending hackathons and providing refreshments during special events.
+All expenses must be approved by the Business Manager and President.
+The organization will not maintain an outside bank account if it receives funding from SGB.

 ## XXI) Publications Code